-I recently went to Bournemouth, England on a 3-day microgap in collaboration with Visit England.
+I recently went to Bournemouth, England on a 3-day micro gap in collaboration with Visit England.
 I got to do so many cool things during my weekend in Bournemouth and so I decided that one blog post wasn’t enough.
+In this blog post, I’m going to share with you the best things to do see and eat when in Bournemouth on the south coast of England.

-In case you don’t have time for the full microgap experience and are instead heading on a day trip to Bournemouth, in this blog post I have put together a list of all the cool things to do so that you can fill your adventure with as much fun and nature as possible.
+In case you don’t have time for the full micro gap experience and are instead heading on a day trip to Bournemouth, in this blog post I have put together a list of all the cool things to do on a day visit to Bournemouth as well as some things that you could include on a 2/3 day adventure.

 Bournemouth is somewhere we used to come often when I was little, so it was great to be able to explore the area again with Mum as an adult!
 See my full blog post about our weekend away here.